 Registering with Bowker will ensure your book is listed in Books in Print.
 Every edition of a book needs its own ISBN, so even if you only plan to publish one book, you will still need more than one ISBN.
 A block of 10 ISBNs costs $295, 100 costs $575, and 1000 costs $1500.

 In addition to ISBNs, indie publishers can purchase barcodes directly from Bowker as well.
 Barcodes cost $25 each and are only needed for print copies.
 Those looking for a marketing tie-in can add a QR Code to their cover.
 This marketing tool directs readers to the book’s website for more information about the book, author, or publishing house.
 QR codes cost $25 each.

 Protect your intellectual property by registering the copyright.
-Registering a claim of an original work of authorship with electronic filing for a single author, same claimant, one work, not for hire, cost $45.
+Registering a claim online for an original work of authorship for a single author, same claimant, one work, not for hire, cost $45.
 Paper filings cost $125.